annaerdi/WebEngineering_BasePlayground/README.md

 *Present your findings and fixes here.*

+Search Form:

+* Added a visually hidden label using the `.visually-hidden` class
+* The label is properly associated with the search input using the for attribute
+* Screen readers will announce "Search the website" when focusing on the input

+Comment Form:

+* Updated the id attributes of the inputs to be unique and descriptive
+* Properly associated labels with inputs using matching for and id attributes

 **(0.5) Comment section**

 The show/hide comment control button is not currently keyboard-accessible.
 Can you make it keyboard accessible, both in terms of focusing it using the tab key, and activating it using the return key?